No Sign of a Magnetar Remnant Following the Kilonova-Producing Long GRB 211211A $\sim 1.7~$Years Later: Results

 In contrast to the expectations, we find that the expected dependence of $E_{\rm ej, max}$ on $n_0$ appears to be countered with the negative relationship between $n_0$ and $\epsilon_{\rm B}$ within the synchrotron afterglow model.
 This results in high values of $E_{\rm ej, max}$ for high-$n_0$/low-$\epsilon_{\rm B}$ (and low-$n_0$/high-$\epsilon_{\rm B}$) pairs (Figure~\ref{fig:ParameterSpace}), with $n_0$/$\epsilon_{\rm B}$ pairs in the middle of their distributions leading to the strongest constraints on $E_{\rm ej, max}$.
 We instead note that $E_{\rm ej, max}$ appears to have the strongest dependence on $\epsilon_{\rm e}$, where higher $\epsilon_{\rm e}$ leads to lower $E_{\rm ej, max}$.
 Historically, $\epsilon_{\rm e}$ is fixed to $0.1$ when assessing the limits that can be placed on $E_{\rm ej, max}$ in the magnetar-boosted kilonova scenario \citep{2016ApJ...831..141F, 2016ApJ...819L..22H, 2019ApJ...887..206K, 2020ApJ...890..102L, smf+2020ApJ...902...82S, 2021MNRAS.500.1708R, 2021MNRAS.505L..41B, 2024MNRAS.527.8068G}; however this test indicates that this may be an overly simplistic assumption.

 Overall, this exploration demonstrates the sensitivity of $E_{\rm ej, max}$ on the assumed parameters.
 We find that our limit on $E_{\rm ej, max}$ is more stringent if we assume fiducial parameters ($\sim 6.1 \times 10^{51}~$erg, Section~\ref{sec:Preliminary_Constraints}) for the magnetar-boosted kilonova, and less stringent if we utilize the full posterior distribution of the afterglow parameters ($\sim 7.4\times 10^{52}~$erg).
-Given the uncertainty in the magnetar-boosted parameters, we proceed with the limit derived from the median afterglow/kilonova derived parameters in Table~\ref{tab:model}, $E_{\rm ej, max} \approx4.4\times 10^{52}~$erg (Section~\ref{sec:Preliminary_Constraints}).
+Given the uncertainty in the magnetar-boosted parameters, we proceed with the limit derived from the median afterglow/kilonova derived parameters in Table~\ref{tab:model}, $E_{\rm ej, max} \approx4.4\times 10^{52}~$erg (Section~\ref{sec:Preliminary_Constraints}). {We note that the quantity we are directly constraining here is $E_{\rm ej, max}$, and that this is roughly the initial magnetar rotational energy only if the spin-down energy is strongly coupled to the ejecta.
+This may not necessarily be the case if there is significant gravitational-wave spin-down (due to deformations caused by secular instabilities or strong internal magnetic fields) or if an appreciable amount of energy is channeled into an off-axis magnetized jet or outflow (\citealt{1995ApJ...442..259L, 2005ApJ...634L.165S, 2009MNRAS.398.1869D, 2015ApJ...798...25D}).
+However, in physically-realizable scenarios, we expect that these effects do not play an important role or alter our overall conclusions on the nature of the merger remnant (see \citealt{2017ApJ...850L..19M} for a more thorough exploration). }